Table Of Contents

 Specific Intent Crimes Explained

-There must be a specific objective or reason for doing the actual act.
-However, many times the State can only show actions and/or inactions of the accused to prove a specific intent crime.
+However, the State can often only show the accused’s actions and/or inactions to prove a specific intent crime.

 Specific Intent vs General Intent